sbstn98/coding-resources-vue-app/README.md

 The following functions are available:

-- Display the Resources
+- Display the resources
-- Add a new Resource
+- Add a new resource
-- See a Detail view
+- See a detail view
-- Rate the Resource
+- Rate the resource
-- Filter the Resources by Technic, Language, and Rating
+- Filter the resources by technic, language, and rating
-- It is Responsive for Mobile and Desktop
+- It is responsive for mobile and desktop

 Technic used: